Northstar Winery

 Stylistic Register and Lineup

-Northstar's Merlot lineup spans the Walla Walla Valley premium tier (Pepper Bridge Vineyard and other premium-source bottlings) and the broader Columbia Valley accessible tier.
+Northstar's Merlot lineup spans the Walla Walla Valley premium tier and the broader Columbia Valley accessible tier.
 The Walla Walla Valley Merlot bottlings show structured Walla Walla highland register: plush black cherry, dark plum, structured tannic backbone, herb and tobacco-leaf complexity, and 10-15 year ageing trajectories on top bottlings.
 The broader Columbia Valley Merlot bottlings provide more accessible-priced introductions to the Northstar stylistic register at moderate volume scale.
-The Reserve Merlot bottlings anchor the upper-tier reference.
+The Premier bottlings anchor the upper-tier reference.
 Beyond Merlot, Northstar produces small amounts of Cabernet Sauvignon, Bordeaux blends, and Stella Blanca (a white wine), though Merlot remains the dominant variety focus.
 The Northstar stylistic register reflects Ste.
 Michelle Wine Estates' broader Bordeaux-discipline approach combined with the dedicated Merlot specialization that defines the brand.

-- Walla Walla Valley Merlot bottlings: Pepper Bridge Vineyard + other premium sources; structured Walla Walla highland register; plush black cherry + dark plum + structured tannic backbone + 10-15 year ageing
+- Walla Walla Valley Merlot bottlings: structured Walla Walla highland register; plush black cherry + dark plum + structured tannic backbone + 10-15 year ageing

 - Broader Columbia Valley Merlot: more accessible-priced introductions to Northstar stylistic register at moderate volume scale